vdclab/vdclab-wiki/iPTMnet.md

 > iPTMnet is a bioinformatics resource for integrated understanding of protein post-translational modifications (PTMs) in systems biology context.
 >
-> iPTMnet connects multiple disparate bioinformatics tools and systems text mining, data mining, analysis and visualization tools, and databases and ontologies into an integrated cross-cutting research resource to address the knowledge gaps in exploring and discovering PTM networks.
+> iPTMnet connects multiple disparate bioinformatics tools and systems text mining, data mining, analysis and visualization tools, and databases and ontologies into an integrated research resource to address the knowledge gaps in exploring and discovering PTM networks.
 {.is-info}